DKISTDC/dkist/docs/guide/net.rst

 The objective of these helpers is to provide the tools needed to quickly access some or all of a dataset, and to script the transfer of any data.

 The `dkist` package provides two different interfaces for starting a Globus transfer.
-One is `~dkist.net.transfer_whole_dataset` which will stage the whole dataset directory for download.
+One is `~dkist.net.transfer_complete_datasets` which will stage the whole dataset directory for download.
 The other is the `~dkist.io.FileManager.download` method of ``Dataset.files``, this method allows you to only download some FITS files based on the slicing of a dataset object.

 Downloading Files from a ``Dataset``
 ####################################

-The most flexible way to download FITS files is first having loaded the dataset from an ASDF file.
+The most flexible way to download FITS files is to first load the dataset into a `~dkist.Dataset` object from an ASDF file.
-This workflow enables you to choose what FITS files you want to transfer based on the metadata of the dataset, for example, the wavelength or stokes profile.
+This workflow enables you to choose what FITS files you want to transfer based on the metadata of the dataset (for example, the wavelength or stokes profile).

 The first step in this workflow is to construct a `dkist.Dataset` object from an already downloaded ASDF.

-How to do this is detailed in the next section :ref:`loadinglevel1data`, but a quick example, following on from the ``Fido.fetch`` call above:
+How to do this is detailed in the next section, :ref:`loadinglevel1data`, but a quick example, following on from the ``Fido.fetch`` call above:

 .. code-block:: python